Alfa Romeo 8C Competizione: 2008 production version

 The production version was unveiled at the 2008 Geneva Motor Show.
 Production of the 8C Spider began in 2009, in Modena, with Maserati in charge of manufacturing the cars as with the coupé.
 While 500 cars were originally to be produced, only 329 Spiders in total were produced due to the impact of the Great Recession.
 35 of the 329 Spiders were destined for the United States.
 In the United States the 8C Spider had a base price of US$299,000.
 In the October 2011 issue of Evo (magazine) the 8C Spider won the title of the 'Best Sounding Car'.

 Alfa Romeo claims that the 8C Spider's top speed is 290 km/h, which makes it slightly slower than the coupé version.
 The brakes on the Spider are Brembo carbon-ceramic units.
 The Spider has a two-layer electrically operated fabric roof.
 The windshield frame is made of carbon fibre to try to maintain a 50/50 weight distribution.

 Coachbuilt variants

-The 8C spawned several bespoke versions from renowned coachbuilders Carrozzeria Touring and Zagato.
+The 8C spawned several bespoke versions from coachbuilders Carrozzeria Touring and Zagato.